If you ask me can you afford income protection, I’ll ask you:

 That’s why I think a better starting point is to ask how much can you comfortably afford to pay every month and we take it from there.

-The factors that you can control that affect the cost of income protection are as follows:
+The factors that you can control that affect the cost of your income protection insurance policy are as follows:

 This is the continuous amount of time that you must be unable to work before your policy pays out.